chipsalliance/caliptra-sw/rom/dev/doc/threat-model.md

   - SOC Management processor is usually of a higher trust level compared to application processor (CPU).
 By enclosing the Caliptra mailbox interface to such entity, it reduces the attack surface of an attacker gaining the ability to attack Caliptra mailbox.
 While this is not something Caliptra ROM can affect.
 We can put this as a recommendation for Caliptra integration guidelines.
 - Proactive fuzzing
   - Conduct fuzzing on any Caliptra mailbox interface that the ROM provides.
 This includes fuzzing the Caliptra mailbox commands and manipulate the Caliptra firmware image.
 This shall be done for both Cold boot and Hitless update boot sequence.
-  - To reduce attack further, if we have decided that warm boot for Caliptra is no longer needed, we should take Warm boot code out of ROM to reduce attack surface.
 - Strengthen error handling.
   - Another mitigation to block attacker from doing offensive interface attack is a robust error handling policy.
 A fatal or unexpected error can cause Caliptra to go into a turtle like mechanism which can only be solved with a system reset will significantly increase the difficulty for the attacker to fuzz the interface offensively.
 - Strong memory property protection